M5ez/M5ez/README.md

 **`int16_t ez.canvasHeight()`**

 These other functions return canvas dimensions as their name implies.
-To be maximally flexible, your code should put its own stuff on te screen relative to `ez.canvasTop()` and make sure it is not heigher than `ez.canvasHeight()`.
+To be maximally flexible, your code should put its own stuff on te screen relative to `ez.canvasTop()` and make sure it is not higher than `ez.canvasHeight()`.
 That way, if you decide to add or remove a header, your content will move accordingly.

 The canvas is currently fixed at full width, meaning the left and right of the canvas are 0 and 319 respectively, but these functions return values already so that we can have vertical elements in the future.